franverona/LoadGo-for-WP/readme.txt

 *  Upload your logo and use it as a progress bar.
 *  Loading page process will be manage automatically by PACE.
+*  LoadGo will take care of logo updates when page is loading.
-*  You will be able to customize image size, overlay color, visibility and more.
+*  You will be able to customize image size, overlay color, visibility and much more.

 == Installation ==

-1. Upload `wp-loadgo.zip` to the `/wp-content/plugins/` directory.
+1. Upload `loadgo-for-wp.zip` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the Plugins page and select Settings.
 4. Upload your logo, save changes and go to your web.